qinyanjuidavid/Mictec_Django/README.md

 ## Creating our first view

--Django is based on MVT (Model-View-Template) architecture.
+- Django is based on MVT (Model-View-Template) architecture.
 MVT is a software design pattern for developing a web application.

 - The MVT Structure has the following three parts –